unhm-programming-team/physics-simulator/readme.md

 The `reference-examples` folder contains examples of two games I made recently for a midterm, snakes and ladders and war, using the tkinter ui.
 Don't worry, we can make it a _much_ more ergonomic UI than that rushed project.

-Next, we must create `PhysicsObjects` which have vectors in them to represent distance, velocity, and acceleration.
-The lib should be written so that the origin is (0,0), not the top left corner, so there will have to be a low level transposing function.
+The next step towards physics is creating `PhysicsObject`s which have vectors in them to represent distance, velocity, and acceleration.
+The lib should be written so that the origin is in the center of canvas, not the top left corner, so there will have to be a low level transposing function.
+That way we can do all the trigonometry the normal way.
+I think it makes it a lot easier.
+Every PhysicsObject has a displacement vector that describes where it is from center of canvas.

 I experimented with creating something like this with Javascript and I got the basics working and I included that library in `reference-examples`.
 The next functionality I believe we will need for physics is similar to that described in `shapes.js` in the `javascript-other-example-prog` directory.